 He is author on more than 200 peer-reviewed publications and has published several books: Visual Diagnosis in Emergency and Critical Care Medicine (2006, 2011), Evidence-Based Emergency Care: Diagnostic Testing and Clinical Decision Rules (2008, 2013), Emergency Care and the Public’s Health (2014), and Value-Based Approaches in Acute and Emergency Care (2017).
 Dr. Pines is currently working on a book titled A Mind for Medicine: Evidence-Based Approches to Learning and Peak Clinical Performance.
 He has contributed to TIME magazine, Slate.com, Emergency Physicians’ Monthly, Foreign Policy Magazine, and the Wall Street Journal.

 Caitlin Carter, MPH Research Associate, Program Manager

 Caitlin Carter is a Research Program Associate at George Washington University.
 She works for the School of Medicine and Health Sciences in the GW Center for Healthcare Innovation and Policy Research (GW-CHIPR).
-Ms. Carter has a Master of Public Health from the George Washington University Milken Institute School of Public Health, with a focus is in Global Health and Communications.
+Ms. Carter has a B.S. in Psychology from the University of Maryland College Park and a Master of Public Health from the George Washington University Milken Institute School of Public Health, with a focus in Global Health and Communications.
+She currently serves as the Program Manager for Urgent Matters.
+She also assists in program management and FOAM dissemination for CHIPR and the Criminal Justice Health Initiative.
+Ms. Carter also provides qualitative research subject matter expertise for various emergency medicine focused research projects at the center.
 She previously worked as a Research Assistant at the George Washington University Biostatistics Center on several pregnancy and diabetes related clinical research trials.

 Ameer Khalek Research Assistant